-At the end of the day it is hard to fault a family-sized electric car that cost less than a £25,000 (without MG’s grant of £3500 the Excite model will cost £24,995, with the top-spec Exclusive two grand more) and comes with a longer-than-average warranty (7 years or 80,000 miles on the vehicle and battery).
-At its current discounted price it is an absolute bargain.
+At the end of the day it is hard to fault a family-sized electric car that cost less than £25,000 and comes with a longer-than-average warranty.

 If you’ve been wanting to make the switch to electric but have been put off by high purchase costs, the ZS EV is a good option: well-equipped, decent to drive, spacious, practical, comfortable and with a useable range.
 It’s also recently achieved the coveted Five Star Euro NCAP rating further supported by MG’s famous 7 Year Warranty, underlining the car’s value-for-money.
 The current Euro NCAP tests are the most stringent ever, making this Five Star rating a significant achievement for MG, who’s previous models had only scored just three stars in its crash tests.

 Price: From £21,495 (£24,995 after first 2000 UK cars)